WARFARIN

 warfarin

-is an anticoagulant (blood thinner).
+Warfarin effects is an anticoagulant (blood thinner).
 It reduces the formation of blood clots.
-Also, it is used to treat or prevent blood clots in veins or arteries, which can reduce the risk of stroke, heart attack, or other serious conditions.
+Also, it treats or prevent blood clots in veins or arteries, which can reduce the risk of stroke, heart attack, or other serious conditions.

 Pharmacokinetics of warfarin